liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/03-integrating-existing-users-into-liferay.markdown

 there's no need to install it separately.

 The CAS Server application requires a properly configured Secure Socket Layer certificate on your server to work.
-If you wish to generate one yourself, you will need to use the `keytool` utility that comes with the JDK.
-Your first step is to generate the key.
-Next, you export the key into a file.
-Finally, you import the key into your local Java key store.
+To generate one yourself, use the `keytool` utility that comes with the JDK.
+First generate the key, then export the key into a file.
+Finally, import the key into your local Java key store.
 For public, Internet-based production environments, you will need to either purchase a signed key from a recognized certificate authority or have your key signed by a recognized certificate authority.
 For Intranets, you should have your IT department pre-configure users' browsers to accept the certificate so they don't get warning messages about the certificate.

 To generate a key, use the following command: